1965 in the Vietnam War: February

-In the Vung Ro Bay Incident, an American pilot spotted a 100-ton North Vietnamese naval trawler unloading munitions on a beach at a remote bay on the coast of central South Vietnam.
+In the Vung Ro Bay Incident, an American helicopter pilot spotted a 100-ton North Vietnamese naval trawler unloading munitions on a beach at a remote bay on the coast of central South Vietnam.
 RVNAF aircraft sank the ship and the defenders and crew were later killed or captured after a firefight with South Vietnamese naval commandos.
 The incident spurred further United States Navy involvement in the Vietnam War.

-The Armed Forces Council of South Vietnam appointed medical doctor Phan Huy Quát as Prime Minister.
+The Armed Forces Council of South Vietnam appointed medical doctor Phan Huy Quát as prime minister.

 Radio Moscow, the official English-language broadcasting station of the Soviet Union, warned that American bombing raids on North Vietnam could lead to a world war.
 "The flames of war starting in one place could easily spread to neighboring countries and, in the final count, embrace the whole world", the broadcast noted, and admonished that "responsibility for the dire consequences of such a policy rests with America."